IPOR-Labs/ipor-protocol/scripts/README.md

 ### How to run script?

-`npx hardhat run scripts/validation.js --network docker`
+`npx hardhat run scripts/validation.js --network localhost`

 ### How to export ABI?